sanal-cem/Fall2016Swe573_Cem_Sanal/README.md

 #### BMI Calculator Project - Fall2016Swe573_Cem_Sanal in Bogazici University.
 You can find the project description from: [Project Description](https://github.com/sanal-cem/Fall2016Swe573_Cem_Sanal/wiki/Project-Description)

+Documentation, tutorials, ... can be found on https://github.com/sanal-cem/Fall2016Swe573_Cem_Sanal See also my issues and my wiki.

 ```
 I had to make a fresh start because I started to use Git Gui.
 After pushing with "Force Overwrite Existing Branch" option, I started again with the first commit.
 ```